tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 According to the Tennessee Public Record Act (TPRA), members of the public may inspect or view court records by submitting a request to the record custodian.
 The clerks of general sessions and criminal courts are tasked with the responsibility of keeping criminal proceeding records.
 Individuals in need of such documents will have to visit the court in person if they cannot access it online.
 They can decide only to view the record or to make copies as well.
 Making copies of records comes with a fee.
 There is also the option of visiting the Tennessee State Library and Archives anytime between 8:00 am—4:30 pm from Tuesday to Saturday central time.
 Records are unavailable between 12:00 pm- 1:00 am.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile